Reading from network

 Reading account information

-Account information includes the balance, state, code, and data.
+Account information includes the balance

-• Nonexist: The address has no data.
+: Can be one of:- Nonexist: The address has no data.

-• Uninit: The address has a balance but no smart contract code.
+- Uninit: The address has a balance but no smart contract code.

-• Active: The address is live with code and balance.
+- Active: The address is live with code and balance.

-• Frozen: The address is locked due to insufficient balance for storage costs.
+- Frozen: The address is locked due to insufficient balance for storage costs.

-• code: The contract's code in raw format.
+: The contract's code in raw format.data

-• data: Serialized contract data stored in a Cell.
+: Serialized contract data stored in a Cell.

 Implementation

-Create a new file 1-get-account-state.ts:
+Create a new file 1-get-account-state.ts

 import { Address, TonClient } from "@ton/ton";